There’s a well-known Buddhist teaching, made famous by the monk and peace activist Thich Nhat Hanh, of a concept called interbeing.

 How could we burn down entire forests if we understood interbeing?
 We’d realise we are just burning a part of ourselves.
 How could we dump poisonous waste in our rivers and oceans?
 We’d just be poisoning ourselves.

-When I see some of the tragedies happening in the world today I see a society built on disconnection; the opposite of interbeing.
+When I see some of the tragedies happening in the world today I see a society built on disconnection, especially through social media; the opposite of interbeing.
 We’re disconnected from our planet, disconnected from others, and disconnected from our nature as humans.

 We define ourselves as you and I instead of us.
 We spend time ‘in nature’ rather than realising we are a part of nature.
 We quantify our entire existence as one of separation, and then wonder why we feel more lonely and detached than ever before.